AnimosWorkshop/Sor-Vault/Magic/Magic - Auramancy/School of Summoning/Frigid Husk.md

 **Speed:** According to the racial base speed of the used corpse
 **Damage Resistances:** Cold, Necrotic
 **Actions:** _Strike_, melee natural weapon attack, +3 + mana expended to hit instead of the normal attack roll modifier.
 Deals 1d8 bludgeoning damage.
 **Passives:** _Chilling Retaliation_, the ice elemental makes living bodies around it more brittle.
-Any non-construct, non-undead within 5' of the husk (including themselves) takes 1 cold damage whenever they are dealt slashing, piercing or bludgeoning damage.
+Any non-elemental, non-undead within 5' of the husk (including themselves) takes 1 cold damage whenever this creature takes slashing, piercing or bludgeoning damage.